alejandrolechuga/socialUABC/README.md

 is not a project I'm looking to improve is just a memory to keep in my repos.

-So I basically was trying to build an MVC framework from scratch , but I end up doing a lot of spaghetti code also theres a lot of lack of code conventions.
+So I basically was trying to build an MVC framework from scratch , but I end up doing a lot of spaghetti code also there's a lot of lack of code conventions.
 JS/CSS same story.